logux/core/README.md

      src="https://cdn.rawgit.com/logux/logux/master/logo.svg">

 Logux is a new way to connect client and server.
-Instead of sending HTTP requests (e.g., AJAX, REST, and GraphQL) it synchronizes log of operations between client, server, and other clients.
+Instead of sending HTTP requests (e.g., AJAX and GraphQL) it synchronizes log of operations between client, server, and other clients.

 **Documentation: [logux/logux]**